SiliconSerenity/pyModeS-csv-parser/README.md

 # CSV Watcher for pyModeS

 ## Overview
-The core of this repository is the CSV Watcher, or just Watcher.
-It is a class designed to be reusable in a variety of python programs to easily automate processing of data collected and output to CSV format by the pyModeS library.
-In addition to the Watcher, several useful examples of functionality are provided, but keep in mind that the Watcher is the first link in the chain for all of their functionality.
+The core of this repository consists of two main components: the CSV Loader and the CSV Watcher.
+The CSV Loader is responsible for loading data from existing CSV files, while the CSV Watcher is designed to obtain new data as it is appended to CSV files, or as new CSV files are created.
+These classes are designed to be reusable in a variety of python programs to easily automate processing of data collected and output to CSV format by the pyModeS library.
+In addition to the Loader and Watcher, several useful examples of functionality are provided.
+However, it's important to note that the Loader and Watcher serve as the foundational elements for all downstream functionality.

 See the Requirements section for details about the CSV format.